The Clock that Went Backward: Plot

 During the boys' third year, Van Stopp visits them at their rooms on Breestraat and inquires about the clock.
 He is amused by the notion that it only runs backward.
-Citing Hegel's concept of Aufhebung, he suggests that sequence of past, present, and future is arbitrary.
+Citing Hegel's concept of Aufhebung, he suggests that the sequence of past, present, and future is arbitrary.
 As a storm gathers, Van Stopp winds the clock, disregarding the boys' warnings about Gertrude's death.
 A ball of fire appears and strikes the clock, stopping the mechanism and throwing the professor to the floor.

 The narrator and Harry flee the house and find themselves in 1574, during the siege.
 The townspeople, near starvation and despairing that a relief fleet will not arrive in time, are debating whether to accept an offer of amnesty from Francisco de Valdez.
 A mob forms to confront the burgomaster, Pieter Adriaanszoon van der Werff.
 In the commotion, Harry rushes to the aid of the burgomaster's daughter, who kisses him and introduces herself as Gertruyd.
 The burgomaster is unmoved by the mob, saying he would rather die than surrender, and invites them to kill him and eat his flesh.
 A shift in the wind renews hope that relief will arrive by morning.
 A crowd gathers overnight awaiting the first sight of the fleet.

 The crowd is panicked by an explosion, knowing the wall has been breached but not the location.
 The narrator quickly finds the burgomaster and tells him where to find the breach.
 When they arrive, they find the attack is already being repelled.
 Among the defenders is Jan Lipperdam, whose resemblance to Professor Van Stopp surprises the narrator.
 Gertruyd tells her father that Harry spotted the breach, which has saved the city and all of Holland.
 The narrator implores Harry to return to their rooms, but Harry is reluctant to leave Gertruyd.
 Just then, the narrator loses consciousness, due to an arm injury sustained in the attack.